Bleeding Heart flowers do well in dappled shade as well as in full shade. They are generally early bloomers and have wonderful soft, lacy foliage.

-Sun burns the leaves of the Bleeding Heart Flower, so this is a flower suitable for shade gardens.
+Sun burns the leaves of Bleeding Heart plant, so this is a flower suited to shade gardens.

-Foliage of this plant lasts a good while provided it is maintained in a moist, cool, environment.
-Bleeding Heart has always been a pretty poplar choice for perennial gardens.
+The foliage lasts a good while provided it is maintained in a moist, cool, environment and has always been a pretty popular choice for perennial gardens.

 There are, generally speaking, two main varieties of bleeding heart flower, Dicentra spectabilis and D. eximia or D. Formosa.

-The common varieties of Dicentra spectabilis have beautiful pink blossoms that most of all remember from our childhoods, in our grandparents’ gardens.
+The common varieties of Dicentra spectabilis have beautiful pink blossoms that brings back memories from childhood for some, in grandparents’ gardens.

-Then there is a version with gold leaves, but these are less popular as the plant is quite delicate – it is easily damaged and moreover, grows rather slowly in the first place.
-Obviously, it is not as favored by gardeners and nurseries.
+There is a version with gold leaves, but these are less popular as the plant is quite delicate – it is easily damaged and grows slowly.
+For these reasons it is not as favoured by gardeners and nurseries.

-These are hybrid varieties and one of the most popular versions of these has luxurious pinkish red flowers.
-There exist varieties with white flowers, of course, and then there are the more obscure hybrids with more exotic characteristics, such as blue tinged leaves.
+These are hybrid varieties and one of the most popular versions has luxurious pinkish red flowers.
+There exist varieties with white flowers, and then there are the more obscure hybrids with more exotic characteristics, such as blue tinged leaves.

-The correct conditions provided and this plant will no doubt flourish and give you stunning flowers for the entire summer months.
+The correct conditions provided and this plant will flourish and give you stunning flowers through the summer months.

-The most obvious way to supply this requirement of these plants is to supply it with a few shovels of compost.
+The most obvious way to supply this requirement for the plant is to supply it with a few shovels of compost.

-Ensure that you water regularly and well, though not turning the soil around the plant into a swamp.
+Ensure that you water regularly and well, though not so much tha tyou turn the soil into a swamp.

-This is done by division, and is best carried out very early in spring.
-It will, if kept healthy, propagate itself as well.
+Propagation is done by division and best carried out very early in spring.
+The plant will, if kept healthy, propagate itself as well.